 For this project, a sentence is created through a semi-random process where the next word is generated on the probability of it occurring after the current word.
 This process is called Markov chaining, and the implementation used here is the Markovify library, developed at BuzzFeed.
 This is similar to the process used for my Mansfield Reporter project.

-Throughout the months of May and June, Trinity Square Video’s vitrine space will be occupied by these computer generated statements which I have machine plotted onto large isometric grid sheets.
-During the course of two months, different statements will appear, offering new insights every week.
+Throughout the months of May and June (2019), Trinity Square Video’s vitrine was occupied by these computer generated statements which I have machine plotted onto large isometric grid sheets.
+During the course of those two months, different statements appeared, offering new insights every week.